-3. Liquidation and Resolution of Litigation Claims and Asbestos Property Damage
+3. Liquidation and Resolution of Litigation Claims and Asbestos Property Damage Claims

-Any unliquidated or disputed Litigation Claim or Asbestos Property Damage Claim that is a Timely Claim shall be liquidated, in accordance with applicable law, in: (a) the Bankruptcy Court (or the District Court) or (b)(i) the administrative or judicial tribunal(s)court in which it is pending on the Effective Date or (ii) if no action was pending on the Effective Date, any administrative or judicial tribunal court of appropriate jurisdiction.
-Section VII.A.3 of the Plan is without prejudice to any party's ability to request liquidation of a Claim in any applicable forum.
-If a Claim is to be liquidated in an administrative or judicial tribunala court other than the Bankruptcy Court (or the District Court), upon the entry of an order of the Bankruptcy Court (or the District Court) or the execution of a written agreement by the Reorganized Debtors and the particular claimant, the injunction provided under Section IX.B.1 of the Plan shall be deemed modified, without the necessity for further Bankruptey Court approval, solely to the extent necessary to allow the parties to liquidate the Litigation Claim or the Asbestos Property Damage Claim in the applicable administrative or judicial tribunal(s)court.
-Notwithstanding the foregoing, at all times prior to or after the Effective Date, the Bankruptcy Court shall retain jurisdiction relating to Litigation Claims and Asbestos Property Damage Claims, including the Debtors' right to have such Claims liquidated in the Bankruptcy Court (or the District Court) pursuant to section 157(b)(2)(B) of title 28 of the United States Code, as may be applicable.
-Any Litigation Claim or Asbestos Property Damage Claim liquidated pursuant to a judgment obtained in accordance with Section VII.A.3 of the Plan and applicable nonbankruptcy law that is no longer appealable or subject to review shall be deemed an Allowed Claim in Class 6 or Class 8, as applicable, against the applicable Debtor in such liquidated amount upon the agreement of the parties or order of the Bankruptcy Court.
-Moreover, any judgment obtained The holder of any Litigation Claim or Asbestos Property Damage Claim allowed in accordance with the procedures in Section VII.A.3 of the Plan may include any prejudgmentshall be entitled to any interest on such Allowed Claim required underby applicable law and awarded by a Final Order.
+At the applicable Reorganized Debtor's or the Bankruptcy Court's option, any Any unliquidated or disputed Litigation Claim or Asbestos Property Damage Claim that is a Timely Claim shall be resolved liquidated, in accordance with applicable law, in: (a) the Bankruptcy Court (or the District Court) or (b)(i) the administrative or judicial tribunal(s) in which it is pending on the Effective Date or (ii) if no action was pending on the Effective Date, in any administrative or judicial tribunal of appropriate jurisdiction.
+The Reorganized Debtors shall be deemed to have elected to resolve all Litigation Claims and Asbestos Property Damage Claims in the Bankruptcy Court unless the Reorganized Debtors serve the holder of the applicable Litigation Claim or Asbestos Property Damage Claim with a notice informing the holder of such Claim that the Reorganized Debtor has elected otherwise in accordance with Section VII.A.3 of the Plan.
+Upon the Reorganized Debtor's service of such noticeSection VII.A.3 of the Plan is without prejudice to any party's ability to request liquidation of a Claim in any applicable forum.
+If a Claim is to be liquidated in an administrative or judicial tribunal other than the Bankruptcy Court (or the District Court), the injunction provided under Section IX.B.1 of the Plan shall be deemed modified, without the necessity for further Bankruptcy Court approval, solely to the extent necessary to allow the parties to resolve liquidate the Litigation Claim or the Asbestos Property Damage Claim in the applicable administrative or judicial tribunal(s).
+Notwithstanding the foregoing, at all times prior to or after the Effective Date, the Bankruptcy Court shall retain jurisdiction relating to Litigation Claims and Asbestos Property Damage Claims, including the Debtors' right to have such Claims resolvedliquidated in the Bankruptcy Court (or the District Court) pursuant to section 157(b)(2)(B) of title 28 of the United States Code, as may be applicable.
+Any Litigation Claim or Asbestos Property Damage Claim resolved liquidated pursuant to a judgment obtained in accordance with Section VII.A.3 of the Plan and applicable nonbankruptcy law that is no longer appealable or subject to review shall be deemed an Allowed Claim in Class 6 or Class 8, as applicable, against the applicable Debtor in such liquidated amount upon the agreement of the parties or order of the Bankruptcy Court.
+Moreover, any judgment obtained in accordance with Section VII.A.3 of the Plan may include any prejudgment interest required under applicable law.
 In the event a Litigation Claim or Asbestos Property Damage Claim is resolved pursuant to a judgment or order that (a) is obtained in accordance with this Section VII.A.3 of the Plan, (b) is no longer appealable or subject to review and (c) provides for no recovery against the applicable Reorganized Debtor, such Litigation Claim or Asbestos Property Damage Claim shall be deemed expunged without the necessity for further Bankruptcy Court approval upon the applicable Reorganized Debtor's service of a copy of such judgment or order upon the holder of such Litigation Claim or Asbestos Property Damage Claim.
 Nothing contained in Section VII.A.3 of the Plan shall constitute or be deemed a waiver of any claim, right or cause of action that a Debtor or Reorganized Debtor may have against any person or entity in connection with or arising out of any Litigation Claim or Asbestos Property Damage Claim.